The purpose of this guide is to give you an introduction to the world of guest posting.

 - Duplicated – you can’t publish the same post on multiple different blogs with a few minor tweaks.
 Google doesn’t like that so editors will rarely agree to publish content that was already featured somewhere else.

 - Plagiarized – it’s similar to duplicated content but in this case, it’s not duplicating your own content – it’s duplicating someone else’s.
-You’re using someone else’s research, graphics, statements, and representing them as your own.
+You’re using someone else’s research, graphics, statements, and presenting them as your own.

 - Poorly written – content that it’s written by someone who doesn’t know anything about the topic at hand and/or simply doesn’t have a knack for writing.